Yavapai County Educational Technology Consortium

 Article I - Purpose

-The Yavapai County Educational Technology Consortium is hereby organized as a voluntary educational cooperative progrm specifically for, but not limited to:
+The Yavapai County Educational Technology Consortium is hereby organized as a voluntary educational cooperative program specifically for, but not limited to

-A. Promoting shared educational technology activities among district, charter, community college, college, university and library participants,
+A. Promoting shared educational technology activities among district, charter, library, and college participants,

-B. Creating a county wide instructional delivery system that will allow site to site interaction,
+B. Creating county or statewide instructional delivery systems that will allow site to site interaction offered through county and state technology initiatives,

 F. The Yavapai County Educational Technology Consortium is organized exclusively for charitable, educational, and scientific purposes under section 501(c)(3) of the Internal Revenue Code, or corresponding section of any future federal tax code.